jordanfb/PicoCADToolKit/README_FOR_PICOTOOLKIT.txt

 top of the image, then the next tallest etc.).
 The tallest first method can be a little more space efficient if you're running low on space.

+1) The border field sets how much space should be left on the edge of the UV map.
+The default is .5 (which is 2 pixels worth) but in reality it could be 0
+2) The padding field sets how much space should be left between objects in the UV map.
+The default is .5 (2 pixels) but again it can probably be 0!
-1) There are three radial buttons for how the tool should automatically pack your UVs when it generates them in the UV Unwrapping tab.
+3) There are three radial buttons for how the tool should automatically pack your UVs when it generates them in the UV Unwrapping tab.
 Explanations for the methods are listed above!
-2) There are then buttons to manually pack the UVs with one of the two methods
+4) There are then buttons to manually pack the UVs with one of the two methods
-3) "Show UVs" This button will open up your default image viewer and show a 128x128 pixel image that has all the current UV maps on it!
+5) "Show UVs" This button will open up your default image viewer and show a 128x128 pixel image that has all the current UV maps on it!

 Export: